Teaching pairs

 Learning Outcomes

-- Identify new strategies to consider implementing in your online or multi-modality course through a peer faculty sharing experience to further support active learning, engaging students in meaningful interaction, ensuring accessibility and equity, and empowering students to achieve the learning outcomes.
+- Identify new strategies to consider implementing in your online course through a peer faculty sharing experience to further support active learning, engaging students in meaningful interaction, ensuring accessibility and equity, and empowering students to achieve the learning outcomes.

 - Review skills and strategies in the utilization of Brightspace and PCC supported tools and applications.